ggiacalone/dqn/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+2. Place the file in the root directory of this repository, and unzip (or decompress) the file.

+### Dependencies

+- Pytorch, installation instructions are [here](https://pytorch.org/get-started/locally/).
+Tested on version 0.4.1.post2.

+- Unity Machine Learning Agents Toolkit, installation instructions are [here](https://github.com/Unity-Technologies/ml-agents).

+- pip install requirements.txt for the remaining dependencies.

 ### Instructions

+Installation

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!